 Aside from its ideological point of view, Red Salute remains a very pleasant film to watch.
-I must say, it’s one of my favourite Barbara Stanwyck’s role.
+And it’s one of my favourite Barbara Stanwyck’s roles.
 She’s young, pretty and has both a great sense of comedy and drama.
-Because there are some “sad” parts in the film.
-When she starred in Red Salute, Barbara Stanwyck was about 28.
+Yes, there are some “sad” parts in the film.
+When she starred in Red Salute, Missy was about 28.
 She had already proved her great acting skills in such movies as Lady of Leisure (1930) or Baby Face (1933).
-The reason why Barbara Stanwyck is one of my favourite actresses is because she’s so natural on screen.
-She doesn’t act, she’s just being.
-And despite that, she succeeds to transmit us the wanted emotions.
+The reason why Barbara Stanwyck is one of my favourite actresses is that she’s so natural on screen.
+She doesn’t act, she’s just is.
+And, despite that, she succeeds to transmit her emotions to us.
 I also admire her strength.
-I haven’t seen all her films, but she often plays a woman who has her own convictions and who is determined to have what she wants and not be governed by men.
+I haven’t seen all of her films, but she often plays a woman who has her own convictions and who is determined to have what she wants and not be governed by men.
 One of the best examples in this film is when Robert Young (Jeff) orders her to boil eggs and she categorically refuses because she doesn’t like to have orders given without a “can you please?”.
 She’s a real symbol of feminism.
 Go Babs!

 Barbara Stanwyck also has an excellent timing.
-She always says the right thing at the right moment and that accentuates the “awesomest” of her character.
-I just adore when she calls Jeff “uncle Sam” as a joke.
-(That makes me think, the film’s original title was Her uncle Sam.
-It was also know as Runaway Daughter or Her Enlisted Man) We immediately become fond of her character and of Barbara herself from the beginning until the end of the film.
+She always says the right thing at the right moment and that accentuates the “awesomeness” of her character.
+I just adore when she calls Jeff “Uncle Sam” as a joke.
+That makes me think, the film’s original title was Her Uncle Sam.
+It was also known as Runaway Daughter or Her Enlisted Man.
+We immediately become fond of Drue and of Barbara herself from the beginning until the end of the film.

-With Robert Young, she makes a very interesting pairing.
-They know how to be enemies, but eventually to appreciate each others.
+She and Robert Young make a very interesting pair.
+They know how to be enemies, but eventually to appreciate each other.
 Because, if we could find a moral to this film, it would be “You can’t really judge a person until you really get to know her.”

-Of course, the film includes a bunch of other interesting actors such as Robert Young in the male leading role.
-In this film, he is quite amusing (not always on his purpose).
-He often has 1 million’s facial expressions, just like the one when he see a “beautiful beer” in the bar.
+If we talk about Robert Young alone, we would describe his character as an amusing one (not always on purpose).
+He often has unique facial expressions, just like the one when he sees a “beautiful beer” in the bar.

 Purnell Pratt is perfect as General Van Allen.
-He had to play a serious father, a real chief and he is quite convincing.
+He had to play a serious father and a real chief.
+A convincing actor.

-I don’t think there’s much interesting stuff to say about Hardie Albright, so we’ll directly move to the funniest duo of the film: Rooney (Cliff Edwards) and Mrs Rooney (Ruth Donnelly).
+I don’t think there’s much interesting stuff to say about Hardie Albright, so we’ll directly move to the funniest duo of the film: Rooney (Cliff Edwards) and Mrs. Rooney (Ruth Donnelly).
 She is a very severe wife who always tells her husband what to do and never gives him a rest.
 He regrets immensely to have wed her.
 Drue and Jeff meet them because they have slept in their barn.
 The following morning, the Rooney are about to leave with their caravan.
-The police arrives and ask them if they have seen a young woman and a soldier.
+The police arrive and ask them if they have seen a young woman and a soldier.
 They haven’t.
-Just after the police had left, Drue and Jeff make their entrance.
-Mrs. Rooney tries to call the police back, but she’s too far away.
+Just after the police leave, Drue and Jeff make their entrance.
+Mrs. Rooney tries to call back the policemen, but they are too far away.
 Rooney then sees an occasion to go away and help the two young fellows.
 They escape with the caravan, leaving Mrs. Rooney behind.
-Cliff Edwards couldn’t be better chosen to play this man who discovered the thrilling of “bachelor”‘s life.
+Cliff Edwards couldn’t be better as this man who discovered the thrilling bachelor’s life.
 He’s such a nice and appreciated man.
 As for Ruth Donnelly, the contrast between her character and Edwards’ one is what makes this duo scatty and ridiculously funny.

 Cliff Edwards was also a singer.
-We most remember him as Jiminy Criket’s voice in Pinocchio (1940).
-In the film, we hear him sing “I Wonder Who’s Kissing Her Now”.
+We mostly remember him as Jiminy Cricket’s voice in Pinocchio (1940).
+In Red Salute, we hear him sing “I Wonder Who’s Kissing Her Now”.
 It’s obvious that he his referring to Drue.
 This song was released in 1909.

-What makes this film very pleasant (despite his not-so-good reception and web rating) is the bunch of funny quotes.
+What also makes this film very pleasant (despite his not-so-good original reception and rating on the web) is the bunch of funny quotes.
 Here is my favourite line:

 1- Drue (about Arner): He dreams about big things…